4.7 Passive Transport

 Transport and Homeostasis

-For a to function normally, the inside of it must maintain a stable state.
+For a cell to function normally, the inside of it must maintain a stable state.
 The concentrations of salts, nutrients, and other substances must be kept within certain ranges.
-The state in which stable conditions are maintained inside a cell (or an entire organism) is called .
+The state in which stable conditions are maintained inside a cell (or an entire organism) is called homeostasis.
 Homeostasis requires constant adjustments, because conditions are always changing both inside and outside the cell.
 The transport of substances into and out of cells as described in this section plays an important role in homeostasis.
 By allowing the movement of substances into and out of cells, transport keeps conditions within normal ranges inside the cells and throughout the organism as a whole.

 Watch this video “Cell Transport,” by the Amoeba Sisters: